Conference agenda.

 Working with Private Landowners

-Francis Guyver and Shalane Walsh (Mosaic Forest Management), Mat Moran (Nanaimo Mountain Bike Club) and Stewart Spooner (Kootenay Columbia Trails Society)
+Francis Guyver and Shalane Walsh (Mosaic Forest Management), Mat Moran (Nanaimo Mountain Bike Club) and Stewart Spooner (Kootenay Columbia Trails Society - KCTS)

 More than 94 percent of B.C. is Crown Land, but that still leaves 47,000 square kilometres of private property.
 Recreating on private land brings significant challenges for landowners and the public, but as several trail destinations in B.C. show, it can be done successfully.
 In this session, representatives from Mosaic, a large private landowner on Vancouver Island, will share their efforts to improve access to recreation, including land access agreements with outdoor clubs.
 Joining the conversation will be representatives from Nanaimo and Kootenay outdoor clubs who have developed strong relationships with private landowners.